Washington Metro rolling stock: Safety issues

+On December 12, 2016, a Shady Grove-bound Red Line train separated with passengers on board when leaving Twinbrook, railcars 7135 and 7219 being the cars to pull apart.
+No one was hurt in the incident and the train was taken to the nearby Shady Grove Rail Yard for further review before re-entering service.

 On December 31, 2016, a Washington Post article reported that some residents in DC's Petworth neighborhood were noticing increased noise and vibration levels attributed to the heavier, steel-bodied 7000-series trains.
 According to the article, Metro engineers conducted initial field tests and noted only "negligible vibration levels."
 Metro spokesman Richard L. Jordan stated: "Metro is in the process of bringing in third-party engineers to conduct additional tests before we make a final determination."
 A March 3, 2017, report from WAMU noted that some residents in North Michigan Park and Southwest Waterfront were also experiencing increased noise and vibrations since the 7000-series trains entered service on the Green Line.
 The same WAMU report stated that Metro has hired the California-based company Wilson Ihrig to conduct "field testing in selected homes."

 In August 2018, The Washington Post reported that all delivered cars came with defective wiring that had to be replaced.
 In addition, WMATA began playing the announcement "This is a 7000-series train" whenever the train doors opened.
 This was intended as a temporary measure to aid the disabled because the types of barriers that separated the 7000-series cars posed safety risks for the blind.
 The FTA ordered WMATA to fix the barriers before the end of 2018, but WMATA could not meet that deadline.
 However, the barriers began appearing on 7000-series railcars in October 2018.
 In late June 2019, WMATA announced that all 7000-series railcars were fitted with the new safety chains and phased out the "This is a 7000-series train" announcement.

 On October 17, 2021, WMATA announced they would temporarily remove all 7000-series railcars on October 18, 2021, due to potential defects on their axles.
 This was due to a 7000 series derailing on the Blue Line on October 12, 2021, after one axle of the derailed train was found to be out of compliance with the specification of the wheel assembly.
 The result of the cars being pulled caused severe service reduction on all Metro lines.
 During the inspections, it was revealed that 20 axles were out of alignment.
 In December 2021, Metro presented early plans at a board meeting for gradual reintegration of the unaffected 7000-series railcars, pending NTSB approval.
 Also in December, four U.S. senators wrote to Metro requesting full details of actions taken regarding the wheel alignment issues and the cost incurred.